Landslide dam

-A landslide dam or barrier lake is the natural damming of a river by some kind of landslide, such as a debris flow, rock avalanche or volcanic eruption.
+A landslide dam is the natural damming of a river by some kind of landslide, such as a debris flow, rock avalanche or volcanic eruption.
+In the situation of a landslide, the rising river flow by concentration behind the natural landslide dam forms into a body of water called the barrier lake.
 If the damming landslide is caused by an earthquake, it may also be called a quake lake.
 Some landslide dams are as high as the largest existing artificial dam.

 Causes

 The major causes for landslide dams investigated by 1986 are landslides from excessive precipitation and earthquakes, which account for 84%.
 Volcanic eruptions account for a further 7% of dams.
 Other causes of landslides account for the remaining 9%.

 Consequences

 The water impounded by a landslide dam may create a dam reservoir (lake) that may last for a short time, to several thousand years.

 Because of their rather loose nature and absence of controlled spillway, landslide dams frequently fail catastrophically and lead to downstream flooding, often with high casualties.
 A common failure scenario is overflowing with subsequent dam breach and erosion by the overflow stream.

 Landslide dams are responsible for two types of flooding: backflooding (upstream flooding) upon creation and downstream flooding upon failure.
 Compared with catastrophic downflooding, relative slow backflooding typically presents little life hazard, but property damage can be substantial.